TrueCP6/conservative-vanilla-enhanced/docs/features/client side features.md

 ## Warning when potion effects are about to run out
 Does not apply to ambient potion effects.

-## Print death co-ordinates to chat
+## Print your death co-ordinates to chat
 Only visible to you.

 ## Zoom